The SALSA MLPA Probemix P256 FLCN is an in vitro diagnostic (IVD)1

 mutations c.1285dupC and c.1285delC; ~20-24% of patients show a germline deletion or insertion of a cytosine at this site (Nickerson et al. 2002; Schmidt et al. 2005; Toro et al. 2007; Toro et al. 2008; Liu et al. 2017).
 A slippage-mediated mechanism during DNA replication is thought to be responsible for these frameshift mutations leading to protein truncation.

 More information is available at: https://www.ncbi.nlm.nih.gov/books/NBK1522/

-SD032 The SD032 Binning DNA provided with this probemix can be used for binning of two mutation-specific probes (188 nt probe 08598-L31913; c.1285delC mutation and 195 nt probe 08598 L31789; c.1285dupC mutation).
-SD032 Binning DNA is a mixture of genomic DNA from healthy individuals and plasmid DNA that contains the target sequence detected by the above mentioned probes.
+The SD032 Binning DNA provided with this probemix can be used for binning of all probes including the two mutation-specific probes: the188 nt probe 08598-L31913 detecting the c.1285delC mutation, and the 195 nt probe 08598 L31789 detecting the c.1285dupC mutation.
+SD032 Binning DNA is a mixture of genomic DNA from healthy individuals and plasmid DNA that contains the target sequences detected by the above mentioned probes.
 Inclusion of one reaction with 5 μl SD032 Binning DNA in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
 Furthermore, Binning DNA should be included in the experiment whenever changes have been applied to the set-up of the capillary electrophoresis device (e.g. when capillaries have been renewed).
-Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signals.
+Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal(s).
 It is strongly advised that all samples tested are extracted with the same method and derived from the same source of tissue.
-For further details, please consult the SD032 Binning DNA product description, available online: www.mlpa.com
+For further details, please consult the SD032 Binning DNA product description, available online: www.mrcholland.com